Casa Bonita: History

+Location

+The Lakewood location was built in 1973 and opened in March 1974, on Colfax Avenue west of Denver, along U.S. Route 40/I-70 Business.
+Similar in architecture to the Tulsa location (both were previously large retail store locations) features strolling mariachis, flame jugglers (no longer allowed in 2019 for violating fire code), and a 30 ft waterfall with cliff divers.
+The website Roadside America mentions that the restaurant has "Wild West shootouts, brawling pirates, [and] a dancing gorilla" that "can be viewed while you eat".
+It also has a small puppet theater, a "haunted tunnel" (Black Bart's Cave), an arcade with a large skee-ball room, and a magic theater.
+Since 2023, as a nod to its new owners, the restaurant has references to South Park, such as a prop of Eric Cartman having food in his iconic table and a ManBearPig meet-and-greet.
+The restaurant is 52,000 ft2 and can seat up to 1,100 patrons.

+Defunct locations

 Oklahoma City, Oklahoma

 The first Casa Bonita was opened in the summer of 1968 in Oklahoma City, at a time when Mexican food was considered a novelty in the area.
 The restaurant was located along U.S. Route 66 at the intersection of NW 39th and Portland.
 On opening, it featured themed rooms, including the Garden Room and El Pokey, a room themed as a Mexican jail.
 The Oklahoma City location closed in 1993.
 After housing other businesses, the building was demolished in 2015.